hepabolu/programming-by-stealth/docs/pbs79.md

 Much more importantly, note that this time, we have not ignored the value returned by the `$.ajax()` function; we have saved it into the variable `corpPromise`.

-The Promise we have stored in corpPromise now represents the anticipated result of the AJAX request.
+The Promise we have stored in `corpPromise` now represents the anticipated result of the AJAX request.
 At the instance the Promise was created, it was effectively an IOU for the data, i.e. it was an unresolved Promise.
 At some later time the web server responded to the AJAX request and the Promise either resolved to the value returned by the web server or rejected.

 Remember that AJAX queries are asynchronous; so we can’t know when the Promise will resolve or reject.

 So, how do we get at the value returned by the server?
-Or how do we deal with an AJAX error?
+And how do we deal with an AJAX error?

 The answer to both questions is the same — we use `.then()` to tell the Promise what we’d like to do with the data or the error.

-**The `.then()` function takes two arguments, a callback to execute when the Promise has successfully resolved and a callback to execute when the Promise has rejected.** Both arguments are optional, and you can use null as a placeholder if you only want to specify what to do in the case of a rejected Promise.
+**The `.then()` function takes two arguments, a callback to execute when the Promise has successfully resolved and a callback to execute when the Promise has rejected.** Both arguments are optional, and you can use `null` as a placeholder if you only want to specify what to do in the case of a rejected Promise.

 At the point in time we call the `.then()` function, exactly one of the following will be true, and the function will act accordingly: